by KB Meniado

 American-born seventeen-year-old Maya Aziz is torn between worlds.
 There’s the proper one her parents expect for their good Indian daughter: attending a college close to their suburban Chicago home, and being paired off with an older Muslim boy her mom deems “suitable.”
 And then there is the world of her dreams: going to film school and living in New York City—and maybe (just maybe) pursuing a boy she’s known from afar since grade school, a boy who’s finally falling into her orbit at school.

 There’s also the real world, beyond Maya’s control.
 In the aftermath of a horrific crime perpetrated hundreds of miles away, her life is turned upside down.
 The community she’s known since birth becomes unrecognizable; neighbors and classmates alike are consumed with fear, bigotry, and hatred.
 Ultimately, Maya must find the strength within to determine where she truly belongs.
-Get a copy: Book Depository / Read reviews: Goodreads
+Read reviews: Goodreads

 WHAT I LIKED